 160B.
 Time limit for prosecution action

-A prosecution for an offence against this Act may be commenced at any time within one year after the date on which the offence is alleged to have been committed.
+A prosecution for an offence against this Act must be commenced within 3 years after the day on which the offence is alleged to have been committed.

-[Section 160B inserted by No. 22 of 1990 s.
-37.]
+[Section 160B inserted by No. 51 of 2012 s.
+39.]